What is packet fragmentation?

-Every packet-based network has an MTU (Maximum Transmission Unit) size.
-The MTU is the size of the largest packet which that network can transmit.
+Every packet based network has an MTU (Maximum Transmission Unit) size.
+The MTU is the size of the largest packet that that network can transmit.

-Packets larger than the allowable MTU must be divided into multiple smaller packets, or fragments, to enable them to traverse the network.
+Packets larger than the allowable MTU must be divided into smaller packets or fragments to enable them to traverse the network.

 Packet Headers

-Every IP packet has an IP (Internet Protocol) header which stores information about the packet, including:
+Every IP packet has an IP (Internet Protocol) header that stores information about the packet, including:

 Note: For more information on the IP header, see RFC 791 - Internet Protocol.